Extreme-Value Theorems for Optimal Multidimensional Pricing: Introduction

-Following Myerson's work, a large body of research in both Economics and Engineering has been devoted to extending this result to the {\em multi-dimensional setting}, i.e. when the buyers' values come from general distributions.
-And while there has been sporadic progress (see survey~\cite{optimal:econ} and its references,) it appears that we are far from an optimal multi-dimensional mechanism, generalizing Myerson's result.
-In particular, there is no optimal solution known to even the single-buyer problem presented above.
-Even the ostensibly easier version of that problem, where the values of the buyer for the $n$ items are independent and supported on a set of cardinality $2$ appears difficult.~\footnote{Incidentally, the problem is trickier than it originally seems, and various intuitive properties that one would expect from an optimal solution fail to hold.
-See Appendix~\ref{sec:counter} for an example.}
+Following Myerson, a large body of research in both Economics and Engineering has been devoted to extending his result to the {\em multi-dimensional setting}, where the buyers' values come from general distributions.
+And, while there has been sporadic progress (see survey~\cite{ManelliV07} and its references), an optimal multi-dimensional mechanism, generalizing Myerson's result, does not seem to be in sight.
+Indeed, there is not even an optimal solution known for the single-buyer item pricing problem.
+Even the ostensibly easier version of that problem, where the values of the buyer for the items are independent and supported on a set of cardinality $2$ is unresolved.\footnote{Incidentally, the problem is trickier than it originally seems, and various intuitive properties that one would expect from the optimal solution fail to hold.
+See Appendix~\ref{sec:counter} for an interesting example.} Our main contribution in this paper is to develop {near-optimal polynomial-time algorithms for this problem,} when the buyer's values for the items are independent.

-Motivated by the importance of the problem to Economics, and intrigued by its simplicity and apparent hardness, we devote this paper to the multi-dimensional pricing problem.
-Our main contribution is to develop the {\em first near-optimal algorithms for this problem,} when the buyer's values are independent (but not necessarily identically distributed) random variables.